-Board members respond to an annual self-assessment of the Board's performance.
+Board members respond to periodic self-assessment of the Board's performance.
 Results are discussed with the full Board.
-The assessment includes a review of areas in which the Board believes the Board can make a better contribution to the management of the Company including issues such as independence of the Board, communication between Directors and management, the relationship between the CEO and Chairman, and other matters that may be relevant to our Board Committee leadership structure.
+The assessment includes a review of areas in which the Board believes the Board can make a better contribution to the management of the Company including issues such as independence of the Board, communication between Directors and management, the relationship between the CEO and Chairman, and other matters that may be relevant to our Directors' Committee leadership structure.

-In addition, per Chilean regulation, AES Gener respond to an annual self-evaluation questionnaire with relation to the implementation of a set of Corporate Governance practices.
-AES Gener responses are available here.
+In addition, per Chilean regulation, AES Andes respond to an annual corporate governances practices questionnaire with relation to the implementation of a set of Corporate Governance practices.
+AES Andes responses are available here.